NovembreLab/feems/README.md

 # `FEEMSmix`

-_This method is still currently under review, so there may be some changes along the way._
+_This method is still currently under review, so there may be some changes along the way.
+Please make sure to always pull the latest version._

 **F**ast **E**stimation of **E**ffective **M**igration **S**urfaces + ad**mix**ture (`FEEMSmix`)
 is built on top of `FEEMS`, and is a method for representing long-range gene flow